jinnykj/jinnykj/README.md

-🌱 Currently learning Linguistics in Seoul National University
+🌱 Currently learning Linguistics & AI in Seoul National University
-<br/>⚡ Interested in Data Science
+<br/>⚡ Interested in Data Analysis & Data Visualization
 <!--
 **jinnykj/jinnykj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.